EUDAT-Training/B2SHARE-Training/api/B_Request_and_Metadata_Reference_Guide.md

 Variable | Description
 -------- | -----------
-access_token | Access token used for authentication community_name | Name of the user community in B2SHARE
+access_token | Access token used for authentication community_id | Identifier of the community in B2SHARE
-page_offset | Page offset for paginated output data page_size | Size of a page in case pagination is used record_id | Identifier for a specific record deposition_id | Identifier for a specific deposition
+page | Page offset for paginated output data size | Size of a page in case pagination is used record_id | Identifier for a specific record drafts | Indicator to return draft records only

-The only mandatory variable is `access_token`, in case authentication is required.
-The rest of the variables are optional.
+The variable `access_token` is mandatory for creating or modifying existing records.
+The other variables are optional.

 ### Response fields
 All requests made to B2SHARE will return a response code and text.
 The response code equals one of the standardized HTTP response codes, indicating the success or failure of the request.
 An overview of these codes can be found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).